Capturing Wild Yeast

 Ginger Bug – This culture was harvested from some grated ginger that came from the grocery store.
 It appears to contain sacc, brett and lacto.
 I typically use this to ferment ginger bug beers with only simple/table sugar, but it can also attenuate (and sour) malt based beverages quite well.

 Wasp Culture – This culture was harvested from a hibernating queen wasp I happened to find one winter day.
-The saccaromyces activity of the culture seems to be the same or similar to my Abbey culture but then a funky brett shows up to contribute some farmhousey phenols.
+The saccaromyces activity of the culture seems to be the same or similar to my Abbey culture but then a funky brett-like secondary fermenter shows up to contribute some farmhousey phenols.
+This culture has also produced a large amount of ethyl acetate so be cautious with oxygen exposure.

 Kraut Culture – I got this when trying to build up lacto from the dregs of spontaneously fermented sauerkraut, after the second step the yeast reared it’s head and so it’s now a mixed culture.
 It’s pretty fruity to neutral with no major off flavors, but more experimenting will need to be done.